What’s Wrong With Media Sales and Right About Selling the New Gap

 The rest fight for an ever-shrinking pie of ex-budget funds.

 However, the single biggest differentiator between the haves and have-nots in media sales is not the product, but the approach.
-This is good news for the individual (sales) contributor, it means they have the ability to alter their circumstances for the better, regardless of the grip other departments have on creating and developing product.
+This is good news for sales people, it means they have the ability to alter their circumstances for the better, regardless of the grip other departments have on creating and developing product.

-Of course, the most dynamic companies look to include their sales force at the tip of the spear in probing and listening to the market’s demand for viable media solutions, but irrespective of where the salesman stands within his organisation, if he engages the market in the right way, he can join that small fraction of dealmakers who are doing just as well, if not better than they did pre-crisis.
+Of course, the most dynamic companies look to include their sales force at the tip of the spear in probing and listening to the market’s demand for viable media solutions, but irrespective of where the salesman stands within his organization, if he engages his customers in the right way, he can join that small fraction of dealmakers who are doing just as well, if not better than they did prior to the economic downturn.

-In order to understand how the elite salesperson continues to succeed and thrive in today’s economy, it’s important that we first take a closer look at how the majority of media salespeople approach the business of B2B selling.
+In order to understand how the elite salesperson continues to succeed and thrive in today’s marketplace, it’s important that we first take a closer look at how the majority of media/information based salespeople approach the business of selling.

 (Product) Pushing the Prospect Around

-98% of media salespeople sell using a method known as “pushing product.”
-It’s a technique where the salesman pitches the features, functions and benefits of his product, and why THE SALESMAN BELIEVES it to be of value.
+98% of media/information salespeople sell using a method known as “pitching product”, or push marketing.
+It’s a technique where the salesman pushes the features, functions and benefits of a particular product, and why the salesman believes it to be of value.

-The typical product-push pitch sounds something like: ”The beauty of what I’m selling is only outshined by the magnitude of what it will do for you – which is exactly why you must buy it, now!”
+The typical product pitch sounds something like: ”The beauty of what I’m selling is only outshined by the magnitude of what it will do for you – which is exactly why you must buy it…now!”

-However, whenever you push, you inevitably get resistance, prospects push back.
+However, when you push, you inevitably get resistance, prospects push back.
 This leaves the salesman with two possible options: confront or convince.

 Steamrolling the Prospect